Conkers: A British Kids' Game

 Horse chestnuts are inedible, but British children found a fun use for them around the 1840s by turning them into a game called Conkers.
-With the 2012 London Olympics coming up this summer, it's the perfect time to introduce your child to this traditional British game.
 Serious conkers players dry their conkers for as long as a year, soak them in vinegar, or bake them-whatever it takes to make the hardest, strongest conker.
 Don't get too attached, though, because your opponent's goal is to destroy it!

 What You Need:

 - Adults: Drill a hole in the center of each horse chestnut.

 - Have your child measure and cut a 20-inch piece of string for each chestnut you have.

 - Next, push the end of one of the strings through the hole in the horse chestnut.

 - Tie the end of the string in a double or triple knot that's large enough to prevent the horse chestnut from falling off.
 This is a conker!